Are Chinese herbs safe to take, for fertility, in pregnancy, any side effects?

 Are Chinese herbs safe for fertility?

-Yes, Chinese herbs are safe for fertility if they are prescribed by a herbalist who knows you are trying for a baby.
-Herbs can help with various fertility problems including male sperm count and blocked fallopian tubes.
+Yes, they are safe for fertility if they are prescribed by a herbalist who knows you are trying for a baby.
+Men and women can both benefit from taking herbs.
+They can help with various fertility problems including male sperm count and blocked fallopian tubes.

 Make sure you tell your TCM practitioner that you are trying for a baby.
 Research has shown that they can enhance your fertility and increase your success rate of having a baby.